QEHS-Websites/Music-Player-Promotion/README.md

      - [ ] Changing favicon and head-title

 - 65-80%: HTML Changes using site.css or script.js
-     - [ ] Removing IDs of Green or Red colouring
+     - [ ] Removing IDs of Green or Red coloring
-     - [ ] Changing BLUE, YELLOW, and WHITE Colouring
+     - [ ] Changing BLUE, YELLOW, and WHITE Coloring
      - [ ] Adding one image per music file & additional images for theme
      - [ ] Using css classes to change formatting

-- 80-100%: Creativbity answering I can visually image your music player
+- 80-100%: Creativity answering I can visually imagine your music player
      - [ ] Adding reference features like Date Accessed

 ---